pkgcraft/pkgcraft.github.io/content/about/_index.md

 In terms of a steep learning curve in comparison to something like Python, this isn't historically relevant for projects related to Gentoo package management.
-Or stated another way, nearly all major code development for package managers targeting Gentoo has been done by singular teams regardless of implementation language.
+Or stated another way, nearly all major development for package managers targeting Gentoo has been done by singular teams regardless of implementation language.
 Those "teams" have changed over time, but rarely are there multiple developers doing large, sustained amounts of work on the same project.
-In short, my response to the steep learning curve is that pkgcraft aims to provide bindings for other "easier" languages that developers may use as they desire.
+In short, my response to the steep learning curve is that pkgcraft aims to provide bindings for "easier" languages that may be used to avoid rust-based development.

 # Project goals